Skip to main content Skip to footer

 How to Create a Vue Dropdown Control in Your Web Application

-One of the most common input types that users interact with online, dropdowns allow users to select from various items.
+One of the most common input types that users interact with online is dropdowns, which allow users to select from various items.
 Many organizations use dropdown menus to allow users to complete an online form accurately.
-They are used for choosing options such as selecting your country, language, or responding to a question where there are only a few possible responses.
+They are used for choosing options such as selecting your country or language, or responding to a question with only a few possible responses.

-Besides being a default HTML element through the <select> element, there are plenty of open-source and third-party dropdown controls available online; which one should you choose?
+Besides being a default HTML element through the <select> element, plenty of open-source and third-party dropdown controls are available online; so, which one should you choose?

-Thankfully, Wijmo has you covered with ComboBox, the best Vue dropdown control available.
+Thankfully, Wijmo has you covered with ComboBox, the best Vue dropdown control.
 It's simple to implement, easily customizable, and has an extensive list of features that allow you to integrate it into your other controls and components easily.

-In this article, we'll be outlining the following features of the ComboBox:
+In this article, we'll outline the following features of the ComboBox:

 Dropdown Implementation

-Before we implement the Wijmo's Vue dropdown, ComboBox, we'll need to install Wijmo's components library.
-Inside of your Vue application, run the following command:
+Before we implement Wijmo's Vue dropdown control, ComboBox, we'll need to install Wijmo's component library.
+Inside your Vue application, run the following command:

-This will install all the Wijmo files required for its set of Vue controls.
+This will install all the Wijmo files required for its Vue control set.

 We also need to set up the component imports so that we can create the components in markup: